Speakers on the Square

 What’s wrong with the US food system?
 Why is half the world starving while the other half battles obesity?
 Who decides our food issues, and why can’t we do better with labeling, safety, or school food?
 These are complex questions that are hard to answer in an engaging way for a broad audience.
 But everybody eats, and food politics affects us all.

-Join fellow alumni, parents, and friends to see what happens when Nestle teams up with The Cartoonist Group syndicate to present some of her favorite cartoons on issues ranging from dietary advice to genetic engineering to childhood obesity.
+See what happens when Nestle teams up with The Cartoonist Group syndicate to present some of her favorite cartoons on issues ranging from dietary advice to genetic engineering to childhood obesity.
 Using the cartoons as illustration and commentary, she engages on some of today’s most pressing issues in food politics.

 Baseball as a Road to God: Seeing Beyond the Game